lsaffie/lsaffie.github.io/README.md

 * Be rigorous about when and how you test to save time and resources.

 * Revisit and revise all of the processes and policies you’ve created so that nothing becomes too permanent.

+* To grow successfully, you need to keep pushing the ability to make decisions down through the ranks, so that the people closest to the work can make high-quality, responsible calls.

 ### Meetings